balenair/balenair/README.md

 ## Highlights

 - **Works with multiple sensors**: Choose among CO2, particulate matter, and VOC sensors based on your needs and budget.
-- **Multiple display options**: Choose from a tri-color LED matrix, a 12 segment LED bargraph, or a single tri-color LED.
+- **Multiple display options**: Choose either a bi-color LED matrix or a multi-color 8 segment LED bargraph.
 - **Your data stays local**: Your data remains your own.
 It is stored locally and can be accessed by a built-in secure VPN.
 - **Onboard web dashboard**: Provides real time gauges and measurement history over time for detecting trends.